 In addition to working with Hamilton General Hospital staff to create a “Hospital Zone” that provides safe and accessible travel routes for all community members, we also explore alternative pathways for walking and cycling to the hospital and Barton Village BIA.
 The goal of this “mini-pilot” is to look at ways that we can use existing space in the city, like alleyways, for healthier active travel routes.

 In this next phase, we’ll also be integrating air quality data collection as a new component of the street audits that we’ve been doing in our project area.
 Community members will learn about urban air quality challenges in the downtown core and measure PM2.5 along roads that are frequently used by people who walk and bike.
 We’ll also be inviting community members to explore and map active travel routes with better air quality.

 Our continued work is made possible by the generous support of the Hamilton Community Foundation and Clean Air Hamilton.

 Note: Our project promotes transportation justice since targeted pilot neighbourhoods include residents who depend on active transportation to move around.
 We are also focusing efforts on women, seniors, and young people, as these groups are grossly under-represented in the sustainable transportation conversation.

-This year-long pilot project is made possible by the generous support of the Ontario Trillium Foundation.
+The year-long pilot project was made possible by the generous support of the Ontario Trillium Foundation.